gruppe-i-co-design/paper/paper.md

 ### Software Implementation

 The implementation of the algorithm in software was quick to write, and certainly inspired by the hardware implementation.
-To keep it consistent, we decided to stick with similar names for the different components (in particular index_counter and comparing_tindex_counter).
+To keep it consistent, we decided to stick with similar names for the different components (in particular `index_counter` and `comparing_tindex_counter`).
 This means that it should be easy to compare the implementations.
 We have tested the software implementation on Zybo board and worked perfectly.

+TODO add image from serial terminal

 The code for the software implementation can be found in @lst:selection-code.

 ### IP Implementation

-In the IP-implementation, we followed the “Vivado Quick Start Tutorial” and made some necessary changes in some files.
-We declared some output ports and port mapped those in the “selection_sort_IP_v1_0.vhd”.
-Next, we made a component declaration and created some signals for inputs and outputs in the “selection_sort_IP_v1_0_S00_AXI.vhd” file.
+In the IP-implementation, we followed the _Vivado Quick Start Tutorial_ [@gericota2020] and made some necessary changes in some files.
+We declared some output ports and port mapped those in the `selection_sort_IP_v1_0.vhd`.
+Next, we made a component declaration and created some signals for inputs and outputs in `selection_sort_IP_v1_0_S00_AXI.vhd`.
 The VHDL description files created for the hardware implementation of the selection sort algorithm we copied those files into the IP directory and created a new AXI4 Peripheral for IP.

- Comment
-After this, we created a new block design to integrate our IP, added, and customized the “ZYNQ7 Processing System”.
-Our next step was that we added “selection_sort_IP_v1.0” into our design and created HDL Wrapper.
-Further, we added the Sort Controller and the block memory IP blocks into our design.
-The block memory generator is the previously explained external RAM, while the Sort Controller enables us to inspect the memory after it has been sorted (simply enabling our software running on the ZYNQ processor to read the memory through AXI).
+After this, we created a new block design to integrate our IP, added, and customized the `ZYNQ7 Processing System`.
+Our next step was that we added `selection_sort_IP_v1_0.vhd` into our design and created HDL Wrapper.
+Further, we added the sort controller and the block memory IP blocks into our design.
+The block memory generator is the previously explained external RAM and the sort controller enables us to inspect the memory after it has been sorted.
+This is done by simply enabling our software running on the ZYNQ processor to read the memory through AXI.

-TODO add image of IP block diagram

-The IP block diagram including the selection sort block, sort controller and memory
+TODO add image of the IP block diagram including the selection sort block, sort controller and memory

-Finally, after putting together the different IP blocks, we generated a bitstream to see if there was any error and also we needed to export hardware design  to the Vitis IDE.
-In Vitis IDE we first created a project platform for the (XSA) file extension which exported from the Vivado and generated multiple domains.
-We built the project and created a new application project for the software application to test our IP implementation.
+Finally, after putting together the different IP blocks, we generated a bitstream to see if there was any error and also to enable us to export the hardware design to Vitis IDE.
+In Vitis IDE we first created a project platform using the XSA-file, which was exported from the Vivado.
+After building the platform, we created a new application project to test our IP implementation using software.

-To be able to display the sorted values in the serial terminal, we need to communicate with the sort controller from the Zynq prossessing unit through the AXI interface.
-The code that has to run on the prosessing unit can be found in listing @lst:sort-controller-code.
-The function Xil_In32, provided by the platform, reads a value from the AXI interface.
-By reading slave register 2 of the sort controller, we can tell if the sorting is done, as the first bit represents the sort_done signal.
-Further by then repeatedly reading slave register 1 we will get the contents of the memory block.
-Sort controller continuously updates the RAM address and reads the data into the slave register.
+To be able to display the sorted values in the serial terminal, we need to communicate with the sort controller from the ZYNQ prossessing unit through the AXI interface.
+The code that has to run on the prosessing unit can be found in @lst:sort-controller-code.
+The function `Xil_In32`, provided by the platform, reads a value from the AXI interface.
+By reading slave register 2 of the sort controller, we can tell if the sorting is done, as the first bit represents the `sort_done` signal.
+Further by then repeatedly reading slave register 1 we will get the contents of the memory block as the sort controller continuously updates the RAM address and reads the data into the slave register.

+TODO this did not work so we should reword this a bit

 ## Linear cell sort